 William M. Gray

-William M. Gray is Research Fellow at the Independent Institute, Emeritus Professor of Atmospheric Science at Colorado State University, head of the Tropical Meteorology Project at CSU, and a Fellow of the American Meteorological Society (AMS).
+William M. Gray (19292016) was a Research Fellow at the Independent Institute, Emeritus Professor of Atmospheric Science at Colorado State University, head of the Tropical Meteorology Project at CSU, and a Fellow of the American Meteorological Society (AMS).
 As the Los Angeles Times has stated, William M. Gray pioneered the concept of seasonal hurricane forecastingpredicting months in advance the severity of the coming hurricane season.

-Professor Gray has worked in the observational and theoretical aspects of tropical meteorological research for more than 40 years, much of this effort going to investigations of meso-scale tropical weather phenomena.
-He has specialized in the global aspects of tropical cyclones for his entire professional career.
-In so doing, he has served as a weather forecaster for the United States Air Force, and as a research assistant in the University of Chicago Department of Meteorology.
+Professor Gray worked in the observational and theoretical aspects of tropical meteorological research for more than 40 years, much of this effort going to investigations of meso-scale tropical weather phenomena.
+He specialized in the global aspects of tropical cyclones for his entire professional career.
+In so doing, he served as a weather forecaster for the United States Air Force, and as a research assistant in the University of Chicago Department of Meteorology.
 He joined Colorado State University in 1961.
-He has been advisor of over 70 Ph.D. and M.Sc. students.
-His team has been issuing seasonal hurricane forecasts since 1984.
+He was advisor of over 70 Ph.D. and M.Sc. students, and his team has been issuing seasonal hurricane forecasts since 1984.

 Professor Gray participated in the Independent Institute event States of Fear: Science or Politics? featuring Michael Crichton and a panel of other distinguished scientists.
 It is now available on DVD.